Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life: Description

-The Congregation is responsible for everything which concerns religious orders and congregations, and societies of apostolic life regarding their government, discipline, studies, etc. It is competent also for matters regarding hermits, consecrated virgins, and new forms of consecrated life.
-It has no territorial limits, although certain questions may be remanded to other Vatican Congregations.
-The Congregation also handles matters concerning associations of the faithful formed with the intention of becoming institutes of consecrated life or societies of apostolic life, and for Third Orders Seculars.
+The Dicastery is responsible for everything which concerns religious orders and congregations, and societies of apostolic life, regarding their government, discipline, studies and so on.
+It is competent also for matters regarding hermits, consecrated virgins, and new forms of consecrated life.
+Its jurisdiction is not limited territorially, but rather by the types of matters and organisations with which it deals – it may refer certain matters to other Vatican Dicasteries depending on the nature of the issue.
+The Dicastery also handles matters concerning associations of the faithful formed with the intention of becoming institutes of consecrated life or societies of apostolic life, and for Third Orders Seculars.